jinzhao-sun/jinzhao-sun.github.io/_pages/openings.md

 5. [Marshall Sherfield Fellowship](https://www.marshallscholarship.org/apply/marshall-sherfield/), deadline in December 2025, decision in January.
 US applicants only

-Feel free to contact me if you are interested in my research or joining the group.
+Feel free to reach out to me if you are interested in joining or visiting the group.